covertnine/cortex-widgets/readme.txt

 == Changelog ==
+ 1.2.2 =
+ * Added new image size for event posters and bigger screens Tested up to 4.9

  1.2.1 =
- * Changed date format to match theme Tested up to 4.9
+ * Changed date format to match theme.

  1.2 =
  * Removed about widget as it's been replaced by WordPress' built-in text widget.
 Updated translation functions and file names.
 Tested up to 4.9